 1. Free Medical Consultation

 Nurses can know just what to do in times of emergencies so it’s always nice to have one around.
+One of the best benefits of dating a nurse is the medical care you’ll have at the ready.
 It doesn’t matter whether you get a snakebite while camping, break a bone, or start running a fever; nurses always know what to do.
 Plus, hypochondriacs can rejoice because they usually know when a trip to the hospital is actually necessary.
 Dating a nurse could literally end up saving your life one day.

 2. Unsurpassed Compassion